vosaul/status.im/content/index.md

 Then, open your Status app, navigate to Console, select the `debug` option and turn it on.
 This should return a message with an IP address.

 Open a new terminal window and navigate back to you `my-dapp` directory and go ahead and add you dapp to Status!
-Make sure to pass in the `--ip` flag using the address returned to you by Console.
+Make sure to pass in the `--ip` flag using the address returned to you by Console. `<Your-IP>` needs to be `127.0.0.1` if you are using a simulator, or whatever your PC's IP is if you are using a connected phone.

 You can also do live-reloading once you're happy with this by running `status-dev-cli watch-dapp . '{"whisper-identity": "my-dapp"}'`